ALOHA!

 So it’s good to manage your expectations so that you won’t leave disappointed in case you leave Oahu without spotting a turtle!

-Well, Laniakea Beach on the North Shore of Oahu is also called Turtle Beach.
+That said, Laniakea Beach on the North Shore of Oahu is also called Turtle Beach.

 And indeed it is called Turtle Beach because there are relatively frequent turtle sightings at this beach.